-So complete was their victory that in 1420 the French heir Charles of Valois was disinherited and replaced with the English warrior-king Henry V. It seemed for a time that France was finished.
-Then, the fortunes of the war began to turn when Henry died just a year later.
+So complete was their victory that in 1420 the French heir Charles of Valois was disinherited and replaced by the English warrior-king Henry V, and for a time it seemed that France was finished.
+The fortunes of the war began to turn however when Henry died just a year later.

-Henry’s son was still an infant and suddenly there was an opportunity for the beleaguered French to exploit if they were given the inspiration to do so.
-Astonishingly, this would come in the form of a teenage peasant girl.
+As Henry’s son, the future Henry VI, was still an infant, suddenly the beleaguered French were given an opportunity to take back power – if given the inspiration to do so.
+Sensationally, this would come in the form of an illiterate peasant girl.

 On God’s mission

-Deciding that she had been sent a mission of overwhelming importance by God, Joan persuaded the local court to annul her arranged marriage in 1428, and made her way to Vaucouleurs, a local stronghold which housed supporters loyal to Charles of Valois, the uncrowned King of France.
+Deciding that she had been sent a mission of overwhelming importance by God, Joan persuaded the local court to annul her arranged marriage in 1428, and made her way to Vaucouleurs – a local stronghold that housed supporters loyal to Charles of Valois, the uncrowned King of France.

 Saviour of France

-Unsurprisingly, Charles was initial sceptical of a sixteen-year old girl arriving unannounced, but Joan is supposed to have said something to him that only a messenger from God could know and won him round.
+Unsurprisingly, Charles was sceptical of the 17-year old girl that arrived unannounced at his court.
+Joan is supposed to have said something to him that only a messenger from God could have known however, and won him over as she had Baudricourt.

-Whatever exactly took place, Charles was impressed enough to admit the teenage peasant into his war councils, where she would have stood alongside the most powerful and venerable men in the kingdom.
+She later refused to confess what she told him, yet Charles was impressed enough to admit the teenage girl into his war councils, where she stood alongside the most powerful and venerable men in the kingdom.

-Joan lead a number of assaults on the besiegers, driving them away from the city and across the Loire river.
-She entered the city to a jubilant reception, and then joined Charles on campaign as town after town was liberated from the English.
+A number of assaults on the besiegers followed, driving them away from the city and across the Loire river.
+After months under siege, Orléans was freed in just 9 days, and when Joan entered the city she was met with jubilation.
+This miraculous result proved to many Joan’s divine gifts, and she joined Charles on campaign as town after town were liberated from the English.